ClaudioPadilha/VaspTools/README.md

 # VaspTools
-A set of post-processing tools for VASP
+A set of post-processing tools for VASP (pDos, pDos smoothing, bands, and potential)